MFierro25/city-explorer/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+you will be prompted a screen to enter a city you would like to explore.
+Afterwards the latitude longitude and map will show after searched.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 Name of feature: Asynchronous code, and APIs <br>
 Estimate of time needed to complete: 2 hrs <br>
-Actual time needed to complete: 3.5 hours and still going
+Actual time needed to complete: 6 hours and still going

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: